On linear convergence of two decentralized algorithms: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{his} paper considers the optimization problem \beq \Min_{x\in\RR^{p}}~\bar{f}(x)\coloneqq\frac{1}{n}\sum_{i=1}^{n}f_{i}(x) \eeq over a $n$-agent network.
-Each function $f_{i}\colon\RR^{p}\rightarrow\RR$ is known only by the corresponding agent $i$ and assumed to be convex and differentiable.
-These agents form a connected network to solve the problem~\eqref{pbm} cooperatively without knowing other agents' functions.
-The whole system is decentralized such that each agent has an estimation of the global variable $x$ and can only exchange the estimation with their accessible neighbors at every iteration.
-We introduce \beq \vf(\vx)\coloneqq\sum_{i=1}^{n}f_{i}(x_{i}), \eeq where each $x_{i}\in\RR^{p}$ is a local estimation of the global variable $x$ and its $k$th iterated value is $x_{i}^{k}$.
-There is a symmetric mixing matrix $\vW\in\RR^{n\times n}$ encoding the communication between the agents.
-The minimum condition for $\vW$ is that it has one eigenvalue $1$ and all other eigenvalues are smaller than $1$.
-In addition, the all-one vector $\vone$ is an eigenvector of $\vW$ corresponding to the eigenvalue $1$ (this is satisfied when the sum of each row is $1$).
+We consider a network of $n$ agents minimizing $\bar{f}(x)\coloneqq\frac{1}{n}\sum_{i=1}^{n}f_{i}(x)$ collaboratively.
+Each convex and differentiable function $f_{i}\colon\RR^{p}\rightarrow\RR$ is known only by the corresponding agent $i$.
+The whole system is decentralized in the sense that each agent has an estimation of the global variable and can only exchange the estimation with their accessible neighbors during each iteration.
+A symmetric mixing matrix $\vW\in\RR^{n\times n}$ is used to encode the communication weights between the agents and enforce the consensus.
+The minimum condition for $\vW$ is having one eigenvalue $1$ with the all-one vector $\vone$ being a corresponding eigenvector.
+All other eigenvalues of $\vW$ are less than 1.